-1. Competitions open only to bonafide 4-H Club members and FFA members of Anderson County.

-4-H AND FFA POULTRY - DEPT. 7

-Champion each section under chickens and other Grand Champion Poultry Champion Poultry Showmanship each age division

-- All poultry must be entered between 5-8 p.m. on Monday, July 26.
-Judging will begin after rabbits on Tuesday, July 27 (approximately 1:30 p.m.). - 2.
-Any poultry exhibits must meet the Breed Standard as listed in the Poultry Standard of Perfection. - 3.
-Poultry showing symptoms of disease or infection of any type will be denied entrance. - 4.
-Each exhibitor is responsible for the care and feeding of his/her birds. - 5.
-Exhibitors may have up to 20 total birds. - 6.
-Testing for Pullorum disease for exhibition poultry is required every year.
+- 1. Competitions open only to bonafide 4-H Club members and FFA members of Anderson County. - 2.
+All exhibitors must be 7-18 years old on Jan.
+1 of the current year.
+Youth whose 19th birthday comes before Jan.
+1 of the current year are ineligible to compete in county, state, or national contest, awards or recognition programs. - 3.
+All 4-H/FFA exhibitors must pre-entered by July 6 or they will incur a \$25 late fee.
+Entries will NOT be added at the fair in the 4-H division; you may enter it in open class. - 4.
+Exhibits will be received beginning at 1 p.m. and close at 6 p.m., Monday, July 25. - Club members exhibit only in those phases of project work in which they are enrolled. - 6.
+Exhibits will be released Friday, July 29, 11 a.m. to 3 p.m. - 7.
+All exhibits will be placed on the blue, red, white rating system, except judging contests. - 8.
+All exhibits will receive ribbons according to determination of the judge.
+Decision of the judge is final. - 9.
+Every exhibitor must show his or her own animal.
+In case of two entries or sickness, a substitute may show, with the consent of the 4-H member and the department chairman.
+In showmanship, each exhibitor must show an animal that they own/have exhibited themselves. - 10.
+In all livestock divisions, if there are less than four animals of a particular breed, the superintendent may decide whether the numbers warrant their year.
 A certified tester will be available on a designated date before the fair or individuals can ensure the testing is done and paperwork is provided at the time of entry.
-Testing is not required for waterfowl or 4-H and FFA Rabbits. - 7.
-All Poultry must be banded. - The terms cock, cockerel, hen, and pullet are defined as follows: Cock: male bird hatched prior to Jan.
+Testing is not required for waterfowl or 4-H and FFA Rabbits.

+- 7. All Poultry must be banded. - 8.
+The terms cock, cockerel, hen, and pullet are defined as follows: Cock: male bird hatched prior to Jan.
 1 of the current year.
 Cockerel: male bird hatched after Jan.
 1 of the current year.
 Hen: female bird hatched prior to Jan.
 1 of the current year.
 Pullet: female bird hatched after Jan.
 1 of the current year.

-- Chickens
+Chickens

-- 1. Cocks, Standard Breed, Large Fowl
+- Cocks, Standard Breed, Large Fowl

-- 2. Cockerel, Standard Breed, Large Fowl
+- Cockerel, Standard Breed, Large Fowl

 - 3. Hen, Standard Breed, Large Fowl

 - 4. Pullet, Standard Breed, Large Fowl

-- Cocks, Standard Breed, Bantams
+- 5. Cocks, Standard Breed, Bantams

-Cockerel, Standard Breed,
+- 6. Cockerel, Standard Breed, Bantams

-- Bantams